matrix-org/matrix-spec-proposals/proposals/1862-presence-capabilites.md

 An omission of `m.presence` would default both sending and receiving to true.
 An omission of either child flag would also default that flag to true.

+When `send_enabled` is enabled, homeservers should respond to requests to `PUT /_matrix/client/r0/presence/{userId}/status` with `M_FORBIDDEN`.

+When `receive_enabled` is enabled, homeservers should respond to requests to `GET /_matrix/client/r0/presence/{userId}/status` with `M_FORBIDDEN`.

-The /sync format does not change based on whether this is enabled. `presence.events` SHOULD be empty when `receive_enalbed` is `false`.
+The `/sync` format does not change based on whether this is enabled. `presence.events` SHOULD be empty when `receive_enabled` is `false`.

 ## Tradeoffs

-This proposal makes no attempt to address disabled presence over S2S (so remote homeservers are still clueless).
+This proposal makes no attempt to address disabled presence over S2S, so homeservers can still send EDUs containing presence to a server and the response when presence is disabled is undefined.

-None that I can think of.

 ## Potential issues